Rucksack Back Sizes

 Adjustable back length sacks

 This would on the face of it appear to offer the solution but just stop and think about it for a moment.
-At Aiguille our current ‘extremes’ are a 90L sack made for a young lady who was 147cm tall and a hill-walking sack for a chap of 208cm tall.
+At Aiguille our current ‘extremes’ are a 90L sack made for a lady who was 147cm tall and a small hill-walking sack for someone 208cm tall.
 Clearly the same sack could not be adjusted to suit these extremes!

 In our opinion, adjustable back lengths have their place on bigger sacks and will allow you to ‘tweak’ the fit to suit your end use.
 For example, they will accommodate the difference between a trip in August to one in January; the clothing worn will differ and therefore the bulk will affect your back length.
 However, you still have to have the correct back length to start with.
-PERIOD.
-To that end, we still make three back lengths as standard on our adjustable back length sacks TO SUIT INDIVIDUALS.
+To that end, we still make three back lengths as standard on our adjustable back length sacks to suit individuals.